Family planning: Health

 The WHO states about maternal health that:

-"Maternal health refers to the health of women during pregnancy, childbirth and the postpartum period.
-While motherhood is often a positive and fulfilling experience, for too many women it is associated with suffering, ill-health and even death."
+"Maternal health refers to the health of women during pregnancy, childbirth, and the postpartum period.
+While motherhood is often a positive and fulfilling experience, for too many women it is associated with suffering, ill-health, and even death."

 About 99% of maternal deaths occur in less developed countries; less than one half occur in sub-Saharan Africa and almost a third in South Asia.
-Maternal health also faces racial disparity in maternal health outcomes as per CDC 2021 report, where maternal mortality is higher among Hispanics compared to their counterparts.
+Maternal health also faces racial disparity in maternal health outcomes, as per the CDC 2021 report, where maternal mortality is higher among Hispanics compared to their counterparts.

 Both early and late motherhood have increased risks.
 Young teenagers face a higher risk of complications and death as a result of pregnancy.
 Waiting until the mother is at least 18 years old before trying to have children improves maternal and child health.
 To prevent complications, access to quality health care is imperative, including contraception, skilled medical professionals, and abortion services and care.

 Also, if additional children are desired after a child is born, it is healthier for the mother and the child to wait at least two years (but not more than five years) after the previous birth before attempting to conceive.
 After a miscarriage or abortion, it is healthier to wait at least six months.

 When planning a family, women should be aware that reproductive risks increase with age.
 Like older men, older women have a higher chance of having a child with autism or Down syndrome; the chances of having multiple births increases, which cause further late-pregnancy risk; they have an increased chance of developing gestational diabetes; the need for a Caesarian section is greater; and the risk of prolonged labor is higher, putting the baby in distress.